A previous client wrote in recently with a great question, and I want to share my response with you.

 Making sure I’m taking breaks throughout the day to release any pressure and judgment was tremendously helpful, too.

-I used to do the “perfect” AM routine then kinda go full force into work and almost not come up for air in a way, thinking I had set the tone for the day and that was enough.
+I used to do the “perfect” AM routine then go full force into work and almost not come up for air, thinking I had set the tone for the day and that was enough, but I needed some breaks:

-Shifting to pacing myself, eating enough throughout the day vs just breakfast and dinner, mini breathwork throughout the day, consciously relaxing my body had a huge effect on emotional state and food behavior.
+Shifting to pacing myself, eating enough throughout the day vs just breakfast and dinner, doing a mini breathwork session in the afternoon, and consciously relaxing my body throughout the day have had a huge effect on my emotional state and food behavior.

-It really comes down to liking and loving yourself.
+It really comes down to both liking and loving yourself.

 Treating yourself like gold, and not making your current behavior wrong.